Kairotic/coding-with-knots/quipu.md

 the need of money or a written language.
 We know that numeric information was stored by the Incas using Quipu, a digital knot based recording system which was used in combination with black and white stones to read and calculate[].
-Two thirds of the quipus discovered are untranslated, and do not fit into the known numeric coding system.
+Not many of them are extant, most were burned in the colonial wars.
+Until today, two thirds of the quipus discovered are untranslated, and do not fit into the known numeric coding system.

 ![](figures/Yupana.jpg)